Indiana Hoosiers football: Curt Cignetti era (2024–present)

-On November 30, 2023, Indiana athletics director Scott Dolson announced the hiring of James Madison head coach Curt Cignetti as the next Hoosiers head coach.
-The 62-year-old Cignetti arrived in Bloomington with impressive credentials, never having a single losing season in 13 years as a head coach at JMU, Elon and IUP.
+On November 30, 2023, Indiana athletics director Scott Dolson announced the hiring of James Madison University head coach Curt Cignetti as the next Hoosiers head coach.
+The 62-year-old Cignetti arrived in Bloomington with impressive credentials, never having a single losing season in 13 years as a head coach at JMU, Elon University, and IUP.
 He also oversaw the Dukes' successful transition from the FCS to the FBS and served as wide receivers coach and recruiting coordinator at Alabama under Nick Saban from 2007 to 2010, playing a significant role in the recruitment of many of the Crimson Tide's key players as well as coaching and developing star wide receiver Julio Jones and others.
-When hired, Cignetti signed a six-year contract with IU that pays about $27 million excluding incentives over the course of the deal.
+When hired, Cignetti signed a six-year contract with IU which pays about $27 million excluding incentives over the course of the deal.

-In his first season in 2024, Cignetti guided the Hoosiers to their first 8–0 start since 1967, then to their first 9–0 start in school history, and then to their first 10–0 start in school program history and also their first ever 10 win season in program history.
+In his first season in 2024, Cignetti guided the Hoosiers to their first 8–0 start since 1967, then to their first 9–0 start in school history, and then to their first 10–0 start in school program history and also their first ever 10-win season in program history.
 On November 16, 2024, the university administration and Cignetti agreed to a new eight-year contract worth $72 million excluding incentives.
-Following the 2024 regular season, the Hoosiers made their first College Football Playoff appearance in program history.
+After the 2024 regular season, the Hoosiers made their first College Football Playoff appearance in program history.
 The tenth seed Hoosiers were defeated by the seventh seed Notre Dame Fighting Irish at Notre Dame Stadium in the first ever on campus College Football Playoff game on December 20, 2024.
 On October 16, 2025, Cignetti signed his second extension with Indiana, an eight-year, $93.25 million contract running through the 2032 season, making him one of the highest paid coaches in college football.

-As of November 8, 2025, the Hoosiers are 10–0 and #2 in the AP poll, their highest ranking in school history.
+The 2025 season set further program records.
+Their 56–3 victory over Purdue on November 28, 2025, gave the Hoosiers their second ever undefeated regular season and first berth into the Big Ten Football Championship Game.
+The Hoosiers defeated top-ranked Ohio State 13–10 to win their first Big Ten championship since 1967 and first solo championship since 1945.
+On December 7, the 13–0 Hoosiers were announced as being ranked #1 in the AP poll for the first time in school history.
+Quarterback Fernando Mendoza became the first Hoosier to win the Heisman Trophy.
+After a bye during the first round of the playoffs, the Hoosiers defeated Alabama 38–3 in the Rose Bowl quarterfinal game on January 1, 2026.
+In the semifinal round, the Hoosiers faced the Oregon Ducks in the Peach Bowl on January 9, 2026, winning 56–22 to advance to the National Championship.
+The Hoosiers defeated the Miami Hurricanes 27–21 to become the 2025–26 College Football Playoff National Champions and completing the greatest turnaround in college football history.